haddocking/haddocking.github.io/education/molmod_online/simulation.md

 <a class="prompt prompt-info">
   Cluster the RMSD matrix using the GROMOS method to quantitatively extract representative structures of the simulation.
 Choose peptide backbone for fitting and all-atoms of peptide as output.
-This is important, since we have will use the output structures for docking.
+This is important, since we will use the output structures for docking.
 </a>

 <a class="prompt prompt-cmd">